Exception safety: Classification

 Usually, at least basic exception safety is required to write robust code.
 Higher levels of safety can sometimes be difficult to achieve, and might incur an overhead due to extra copying.
 A key mechanism for exception safety is a finally clause, or similar exception handling syntax, which ensure that certain code is always run when a block is exited, including by exceptions.
-Several languages have constructs that simplify this, notably using the dispose pattern, named as using, with, or try-with-resources.
+Several languages have constructs that simplify this, notably using the dispose pattern, named as using (in C#), with (in Python), or try-with-resources (in Java).